locololo123/nestegg_mn_install/README.md

 <h3>Verify node status</h3>

-Wait until your masternode is fully Synced with blockchain.
-You can check this with the command below:
+<p>Wait until your masternode is fully Synced with blockchain.
+You can check this with the command below:</p>

  nestegg-cli getinfo
-When your masternode is fully synced enter the command below to verify your masternode status:
+<p>When your masternode is fully synced enter the command below to verify your masternode status:</p>

  nestegg-cli getmasternodestatus

-QT Wallet commands to start Masternode
+<h3>QT Wallet commands to start Masternode</h3>

 Type the following in the Debug Console (Make sure your Collateral transaction has at least 15 confirmations).

- startmasternode alias 0 "masternode alias name"
+<p> startmasternode alias 0 "masternode alias name"
-      example: startmasternode alias 0 mn1
+      example: startmasternode alias 0 mn1</p>